fritz3n/ahk-reverse-cmd/README.md

 mouse [1|0] -- mouse annoy mode

+reportcycles [number repcycles] -- number of code fetches before auto reporting

+speak [text] -- speaks the text using built in speech synthesis

+idletime [time in s] -- time in s of user input inactivity before auto report (only reports on fetch cycles!)

 urlrun [url] [filename/path with file extension] [Min|Max|Hide] -- download file from url and run it

 metasploit -- run a metasploit command from a standard file